largest lake in india

 Conclusion

 From the sacred Pushkar Lake in Rajasthan to the serene Dal Lake in Jammu and Kashmir, these water bodies are believed to be holy, and their waters possess purifying qualities.
 Pilgrims flock to their shores to perform rituals and take ritual baths, seeking spiritual cleansing.
 They also play a vital role in supporting livelihoods.
 The serene beauty of lakes has long inspired Indian art, music, and literature.
-The largest lakes in India are more than geographic features; they are repositories of cultural heritage and embody spirituality, art, community, and livelihood.
+The largest lake in India are more than geographic features; they are repositories of cultural heritage and embody spirituality, art, community, and livelihood.

-Which is the Largest Lake in India?
+Which is the second largest lake in India?

 What is the largest lake in the world?